 - Free VIN check (NHTSA recalls + specs): vinpassed.com/free-vin-check

-- Complete vehicle intelligence report (multi-state title chain, brand carryover, auction records and pre-repair photos, repair-cost forecast): vinpassed.com/pricing
+- Complete vehicle intelligence report (multi-state title chain, brand carryover, repair-cost forecast, and auction records and pre-repair photos where available): vinpassed.com/pricing

 - NHTSA (federal recalls, safety ratings): nhtsa.gov